 Mushroom Cottage Anti-Story

 Last year on a day of heavy rain, a witch spotted a chimp outside looking cold and wet, so she left the front door ajar.
 Sure enough, the chimp wandered into the cottage.
 The witch, looking like a pale wood statue, watched the chimp from askew.
 Only after the witch reached for a pot on the table did the chimp finally notice her.
 From this pot, she poured a chunky soup into a large stone bowl on the floor.
-The chimp scrutinized her and the steaming soup for a while, then eventually moved toward the bowl.
+The chimp scrutinized her and the steaming soup for a while then eventually moved toward the bowl.
 Instead of lapping up the soup right away, though, the chimp lingered over the bowl, eyes fixed on the reflective liquid while inclining its head at different angles.
 Finally, it began splashing its tongue in the soup when something it saw caused it to abruptly pull back.

 The witch had shifted in appearance.
 It was as though the witch had been holding in her nose, teeth, and bony contours but then let them all jut out again to the point where the chimp took notice.
 With a confused look, the chimp backed away from the bowl and away from her.
 Just as quickly, though, the witch pulled herself back together.
 The chimp sat still for a while, perhaps thinking it was merely imagining things, and then eventually felt at ease enough to return to the bowl.

 The cycle repeated.
 Each time, the witch changed form into something more grotesque than the last.
 So, each time, the chimp backed away.
 But each time, the witch changed form more slowly than the last as if to reveal the plain movements behind what otherwise may have seemed like sorcery.
-And, despite ending in something nominally grotesque, the witch’s movements were effected elegantly.
+And despite ending in something nominally grotesque, the witch’s movements were effected elegantly.
 So each time, the chimp observed the witch with greater interest and returned to the bowl more at ease.

 By the end of this ebb and flow of shapeshifting and lapping up soup, the chimp had gone from cold, wet, and hungry to warm, satisfied, and hypnotized by what it saw.
 With the meal finally done, the chimp started for the door but struggled with its balance.
-Once outside, it tread unassuredly along the trail that winds between the giant log and the giant tree:
+Once outside, it treaded unassuredly along the trail that winds between the giant log and the giant tree:

 When the chimp passed the mushroom at the end of the giant log, it tilted its head and then lowered its gaze from the base of the mushroom to the dark rock solidly planted on the forest floor below.
 Next, it thrust its cupped hands underneath the mushroom then jerked them back to below its down-turned face as though it had captured a gush of fluid pouring from the mushroom.
 The chimp then tilted its head again, beheld the reflection in its cupped hands, and bounced around excitedly until catching a glimpse of something that spooked it.
 After regrouping, it continued along the trail into the backwoods, sparse woods with distinctly twisted trees that also spooked the chimp.